cosys-work/tr33ngl/README.md

 CoSys or Collaborative Systems are systems built to be composed together for various collaborative needs.
 Collaborative document editing and project management is under the CurEdit project, which serves as a kernel for a lot of CoSys compositions.

 ## ToC

-Topics are from the 'Type Driven Development with Idris' book by Edwin Barry. [ Link to Preview ](https://livebook.manning.com/book/type-driven-development-with-idris/chapter-1/)
+Topics are mostly from the 'Type Driven Development with Idris' book by Edwin Barry. [ Link to Preview ](https://livebook.manning.com/book/type-driven-development-with-idris/chapter-1/)

 #### Types and Type Driven Development
 #### Simple and Dependent Types
 #### Atomic and Composite Types